 How to Start Eating Healthy

-When you begin to look at your current lifestyle that you can begin to adapt for your future goals.
+It’s when you begin to look at your current lifestyle that you can begin to adapt for your future goals.

 What this means for most of us is not to throw out all the junk food and replace it with quinoa and broccoli just yet.
 Find out what you like, what you usually eat, and what your health goals are.
+This might take some time, planning, and work.
+Which means you’re going to have to throw out that pipe dream of a quick fix (it’s bullshit anyways).

 Sustainability and Planning

-But don’t worry- that’s where planning comes in!
+This is where planning comes in!

 Meal prep can be many things, and there are some amazing resources on the internet (like this one) and on Pinterest about preparing food all at once to divide out later, and how to do so while minimizing wasted food.